ProteusMRIgHIFU/BabelViscoFDTD/README.md

 Regardless if using CUDA, OpenCL or Metal, conceptually the workflow is very similar.
 However, the are a few implementation details that need to be handled, and the macros help a lot to reduce the coding.

-Consult `setup.py` and `CompileMatlab.m` to review how all the potential modalities are generated.
+Consult `setup.py` to review how all the potential modalities are generated.

-Please note that the Matlab implementation is still missing an updated high-level equivalence to `BabelViscoFDTD\PropagationModel.py`.
-Given most of my personal computing platform moved years ago to Python, the Matlab frontend is a low-priority by the time being.
-However, the compilation for Matlab frontend is still operational.

 # Release notes
+* 0.9.4  Jan 18, 2021.
+    * Cleaning some minor bugs and add BHTE code using pycuda and pyopencl.
 * 0.9.3  Sep 29, 2021.
     * Improved support for both Metal and OpenCL.
 For Metal, stable operation is now feasible for large domains using all available memory in modern high-end GPUs.
 OpenCL is now supported in all OSs.
 * 0.9.2  June 13, 2021.